MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 #### Prerequisite 1: The Azure Rights Management service must be activated

-If your Azure Information Protection tenant is not activated to apply protection, see the instructions for [Activating Azure Rights Management](../activate-service.md).
+If your Azure Information Protection tenant is not activated, see the instructions for [[Activating the protection service from Azure Information Protection](../activate-service.md).

 #### Prerequisite 2: To remove protection from files for others using your own account